 Do you have an impatient baby?
 It’s no secret that children can be impulsive, demanding, and impatient at times.
 But there are a few great ways to tackle these issues and teach your infant patience in just a few short steps.
 Try some of the following techniques!

 Patience stretching is one of the quickest methods for improving your child’s patience through gradually increasing their experiences with waiting for gratification.
-You can read about this method in-depth here.
 Simply put, you must learn to almost give your child what they want:

 Say your child asks for a snack while you’re busy.
 Stop whatever you are doing to acknowledge them.
 Start to get them the snack but stop short and act as if looking for something else, exclaiming “Oh wait!”

 After just a few seconds, give your child the snack and praise them for waiting.
 This quick response rewards your child for their patience and gives them the impression that even if they have to wait a little bit, you will still give them what they want.